Bloggbild för: 11 Natural & Simple Ways to Relieve Hay Fever and Pollen Allergies

 6. Drink water

-Drink clean water, preferably with squeezed lemon.
-Lemon water cleanses the body from impurities.
+Drink pure water, preferably with freshly squeezed lemon.
+Lemon water cleanses the body of impurities.

 7. Apple cider vinegar

-Drink 1 teaspoon of organic unfiltered apple cider vinegar in water 1-3 times per day.
-It can help dissolve mucus and support lymphatic drainage.
+Drink 1 tsp organic unfiltered apple cider vinegar in water 1-3 times per day.
+This can help dissolve mucus and support lymphatic drainage.

 8. Honey

-Eat raw honey as is or in herbal tea.
+Eat honey as it is or in herbal tea.
 Why is raw honey effective?
-One reason is that it contains bee pollen, which is known to ward off infections and allergies and strengthen the immune system.
+One reason is that it contains bee pollen, which is known to ward off infections and allergies and strengthen the body.

 Eat colorful vegetables and nettles.
-Leafy greens (including spinach, kale, collard greens, romaine, arugula) are good sources of essential vitamins, minerals, antioxidants, and enzymes that facilitate and help reduce inflammation.
+Leafy greens (including spinach, kale, collard greens, chard, romaine, arugula) are good sources of important vitamins, minerals, antioxidants and enzymes that facilitate and help reduce inflammation.

 One of the simplest ways to reduce allergy symptoms is to start eliminating them from your indoor environment.